rachichi/DH110/Assignments/A01/Assignment01.md

 > *Recommendation: Despite providing users with a mark that represents progress, users are not able to swipe left of right to continue forwards/backwards with the lesson.
 Enable users to use the swipe function when swiping in the middle of the page, and allow them to swipe out (with a warning pop up that progress will be lost) only when doing a full swipe from the edge of the page.*

-* While clicking around the app I accidentally clicked the “Log out” button.
-Without warning, I was automatically logged out of my account.
-Having to go through the whole sign in process again is an immediate deterrent.
+* While clicking around the app it is easy for users to accidentally click the “Log out” button.
+Without warning, Users are automatically logged out of their account.
+Being forced to go through the whole sign in process again is an immediate deterrent and drop-off point.
+(2)

 <p align="center">
   <img src="../Images/appointment-modal-window.PNG" alt="Modal window asking about COVID-19 vaccine" width="700px"/>